HugoBlox/hugo-blox-builder/exampleSite/content/publication/person-re-identification.md

 #   Uncomment line below to enable.
 For multiple links, use the form `[{...}, {...}, {...}]`.
 # url_custom = [{name = "Custom Link", url = "http://example.org"}]

+# Custom status (optional).
+#   Uncomment line below to enable.
+Replaces date with content of your choice.
+# custom_status = "In Press"

 # Does this page contain LaTeX math? (true/false)
 math = true